JuliaLang/julia/doc/src/manual/arrays.md

 the length of the tuple returned by [`size`](@ref).
 For more details on defining custom `AbstractArray` implementations, see the [array interface guide in the interfaces chapter](@ref man-interface-array).

-`DenseArray` is an abstract subtype of `AbstractArray` intended to include all arrays that are laid out at regular offsets in memory, and which can therefore be passed to external C and Fortran functions expecting this memory layout.
+`AbstractStridedArray` is an abstract subtype of `AbstractArray` intended to include all arrays that are laid out at regular offsets in memory, and which can therefore be passed to external C and Fortran functions expecting this memory layout.
 Subtypes should provide a [`strides(A)`](@ref) method that returns a tuple of "strides" for each dimension; a provided [`stride(A,k)`](@ref) method accesses